Metric and topological entropy bounds for optimal coding of stochastic dynamical systems: A Dynamical Systems Approach

 where the infimum is defined as $+\infty$ if the corresponding set is empty.
 Note that $T(\bar{x},\delta)$ depends measurably on $\bar{x}$.
 Define

 and observe that these sets are measurable.
-From \eqref{eq_AlmostSureBowenBall_obj} it follows that for every $\delta>\epsilon$,
+From \eqref{eq_AlmostSureBowenBall_obj} it follows that for every $\delta>\ep$,

-Fixing a $K$ large enough so that $\mu(B^K(\delta)) > 0$, Katok's characterization of metric entropy yields the assertion, which is proved with the same arguments as in the proof of Theorem \ref{thm_topent_lb}, using the simple fact a maximal $(n,\epsilon)$-separated set contained in some set $K$ also $(n,\epsilon)$-spans $K$.
-For more details, see the proof of Theorem \ref{thm_metricent_lb_rds}. \end{proof}
+Fixing a $K$ large enough so that $\mu(B^K(\delta)) > 0$, Katok's characterization of metric entropy yields the assertion, which is proved with the same arguments as in the proof of Theorem \ref{thm_topent_lb}, using the simple fact a maximal $(n,\ep)$-separated set contained in some set $K$ also $(n,\ep)$-spans $K$. \end{IEEEproof}

+In the following, we consider (E3).
+To obtain a lower bound, we restrict the encoder to have finite memory and be periodic.

+\begin{theorem} Consider the estimation objective (E3) for an initial measure $\pi_0$ which is stationary and ergodic under the Markov chain $(x_t)_{t\in\Z_+}$.
+Additionally, assume that there exists $\tau>0$ so that the coder map $\delta_t$ is of the form